 The other Hall of Famers, besides those mentioned above, to throw the final pitch of a World Series are: Mordecai “Three Finger” Brown (1907); Chief Bender (1911); Eddie Plank (1913); Red Faber (1917); Stan Coveleski (1920); Grover Cleveland Alexander (1926); Waite Hoyt (1928); Herb Pennock (1932); Dizzy Dean (1934); Lefty Gomez (1937); Red Ruffing (1938); Hal Newhouser (1945); Goose Gossage (1978); Bruce Sutter (1982); and Dennis Eckersley (1989).

-A Yankee of a previous generation, Ralph Terry, was on the mound for two of the most memorable World Series endings of all-time: Bill Mazeroski’s game-winning home run off him in Game 7 of the 1960 Series at Forbes Field is one of the most replayed highlights in baseball history.
+Another Yankee pitcher, Ralph Terry, was on the mound for two of the most memorable World Series endings of all-time: Bill Mazeroski’s game-winning home run off him in Game 7 of the 1960 Series at Forbes Field is one of the most replayed highlights in baseball history.
 But two years later, Terry experienced the other end of the celebratory spectrum by pitching a four-hit shutout in Game 7 against the San Francisco Giants.
 The final out of his 1–0 victory was recorded by Hall of Famer Willie McCovey on a line drive to second baseman Bobby Richardson with the tying and winning runs in scoring position.
 The play inspired a famous series of “Peanuts” cartoons by Charles Schulz in which a despondent Charlie Brown cries, “Why couldn’t McCovey have hit the ball just three feet higher?”